astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 ## Metrics

-If we are to follow a curved path through space time, or a path through curved spacetime, we need to be able to write down the interval between two events with an infinitesimal four-displacement.
+If we are to follow a curved path through spacetime, or a path through curved spacetime, we need to be able to write down the interval between two events with an infinitesimal four-displacement.
 A path length is an integral over many tiny steps, and if we are to actually